slatedocs/slate/source/includes/_webhooks.md

 # Webhook Endpoints

 Webhooks can be used by software engineers to integrate ControlShift with third-party systems.
 They allow engineers to build software that is triggered by events that take place within ControlShift.
-Controlshift would execute HTTP calls when certain event happen (e.g. a petition is launched; a category is changed).
+ControlShift would execute HTTP calls when certain event happen (e.g. a petition is launched; a category is changed).

 To begin using these new webhooks, go to the admin homepage and click "Settings" under "Manage."
 Then choose the "CRM Integration & Webhooks" tab and click "Configure Webhook Endpoints."
 To begin sending data, you'll need to add a "New Webhook Endpoint."
 Each Webhook Endpoint URL receives a full firehose of all hooks that occur within ControlShift.